opentable/octopress/source/_posts/2015-01-01-explaining-flux-architecture-with-macgyver-dot-js.markdown

 ## What is macgyver.js?

 [Macgyver](https://github.com/stevejhiggs/macgyver) is a project fork of [mullet.io](http://mullet.io/) by [Steve Higgs](https://github.com/stevejhiggs).
-Mullet is an aggregate stack to get started using Node.js with Facebooks [React](http://facebook.github.io/react/) framework on the client and Walmarts [hapi.js](http://walmartlabs.github.io/hapi/) on the server.
+Mullet is an aggregate stack to get started using Node.js with Facebook's [React](http://facebook.github.io/react/) framework on the client and Walmart's [hapi.js](http://walmartlabs.github.io/hapi/) on the server.

-Steve initially swapped out grunt for gulp, updated hapi and react and fixed some issues with the React dev tools.
+Steve initially swapped out Grunt for Gulp, updated hapi and React and fixed some issues with the React dev tools.
 I then added another example to incorporate the Flux architecture, which you can see [here](https://github.com/stevejhiggs/macgyver/tree/master/reactPlusFlux).
 As React was also developed by Facebook you can begin to see how flux compliments its design and component based model.

 ## The macgyver.js Flux example